Internal Controls

 Responsibility for Internal Controls

-The manager, who is responsible for the accomplishment of goals and objectives, is also responsible for establishment, maintenance and monitoring of the internal control system which helps ensure the accomplishment of those goals and objectives.
-He or she is responsible for the sound financial condition of the unit, protection of the University's assets, including its human resources, and compliance with federal, state, and University rules, regulations and procedures.
-He or she must ensure that the funds entrusted to the unit are used appropriately.
+Management is responsible for establishment, maintenance and monitoring of the internal control system which helps ensure the accomplishment of the unit's goals and objectives.
+Management is responsible for the sound financial condition of the unit, safeguard of assets, proper recording of transactions and compliance with federal, state, and university policies and procedures.
+Management must ensure the funds entrusted to the unit are used appropriately.
+The manager may delegate some of the related duties but cannot delegate accountability and responsibility.

 Components of Internal Controls